 While every attempt has been made to ensure that this product is safe and reliable, it is the owner's responsibility to ensure that all persons (especially children) and animals remain a safe distance from the tumbler when running.
-The tumbler drive belts have been covered to the extent practicable, however, it is impractical to cover the large rotating hexagon cage.
-Therefore, never leave the tumbler operating unattended unless access is restricted to responsible adults.
+Pinch points of the tumbler drive belts have been covered to prevent incidental contact during operation, however, never leave the tumbler operating unattended unless access is restricted to responsible adults.
 Children should not be allowed to operate the tumbler without the direct supervision of a responsible adult.
 Further, the operating area should be kept clear of animals which may be injured by contact with the tumbler.
-Refer to the section Safety Enclosure on page 4 for more information.
+Refer to the section Safety Enclosure on page 7 for more information.